Telehealth

 Pennsylvania Telehealth Legislation

-Pennsylvania’s hospitals support Senate Bill 739, introduced by Senator Elder Vogel.
-Specifically, the legislation will:
+On June 26, 2024, Pennsylvania's General Assembly passed HAP-supported Senate Bill 739, introduced by Senator Elder Vogel.
+Specifically, the legislation:

-• Assure that insurers cannot deny payment for care simply because it is delivered via telemedicine
+• Assures that insurers cannot deny payment for care simply because it is delivered via telemedicine

-• Ensure greater access to primary and specialty care, particularly for those who are isolated, older, or without transportation
+• Ensures greater access to primary and specialty care, particularly for those who are isolated, older, or without transportation

-• Help patients manage chronic conditions and avoid hospital admissions or readmissions
+• Helps patients manage chronic conditions and avoid hospital admissions or readmissions

-• Support schools to address physical and behavioral health issues
+• Supports schools to address physical and behavioral health issues

-• Aid caregivers of elderly or seriously ill patients
+• Aids caregivers of elderly or seriously ill patients

-• Align with the Centers for Medicare & Medicaid Services’ position that more must be done to expand payment for telemedicine services
+• Aligns with the Centers for Medicare & Medicaid Services’ position that more must be done to expand payment for telemedicine services

 Federal Activity